Taking a closer look at LHC

 Despite their names, the next two accelerators – the Proton Synchrotron and the Super Proton Synchrotron – also accelerate heavy ions.
 In the PS the lead ions zoom to 5.9 GeV per nucleon and have the last of their electrons stripped away.
 The SPS accelerates the beams to 177 GeV per nucleon and finally injects them in two directions into the Large Hadron Collider.

 Physicists prefer to quote heavy-ion beam energies “per nucleon,” where protons and neutrons are both nucleons, as this allows for an easier comparison with the energies of beams of protons and other types of ions.
-In the LHC the lead-ion beams will be accelerated to 1.38 TeV (1380 GeV) per nucleon and brought into collision in the center of three of the LHC’s four major particle detectors – ALICE, ATLAS and CMS.
-Even with the LHC running at half power, the first collisions of lead ions in the LHC are more than 13 times more energetic than the previous record set at RHIC (Brookhaven National Laboratory).
+In the LHC the lead-ion beams will be accelerated to 1.38 TeV (1380 GeV) per nucleon and brought into collision in the center of three of the LHC’s four major particle detectors – ALICE, ATLAS and CMS, but, as it has been said befor, LHCb has been included with p-Pb collisions.
+Even with the LHC running at half power, the first collisions of lead ions in the LHC were more than 13 times more energetic than the previous record set at RHIC (Brookhaven National Laboratory).

 Xabier Cid Vidal, PhD in experimental Particle Physics for Santiago University (USC).
 Research Fellow in experimental Particle Physics at CERN from January 2013 to Decembre 2015.
 Currently, he is in USC Particle Physics Department (Spanish Postdoctoral Junior Grants Programme).